-In accordance with the lease and under the provisions of existing law, the Army retains responsibility for cleanup and restoration activities of former training areas closed ranges (i.e., State-owned land not retained) pending an agreement with the State to allow the Army access for necessary inspection and management of any contaminated sites.
-Therefore, after expiration of the current lease, and after expiration of a new lease, and if deemed necessary, the Army would follow ArmyFederal law and regulations to determine how and when cleanup and restoration activities within the State-owned land not retained would occur under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) process, which is outside this EIS process.
+In accordance with the lease and under the provisions of existing law, the Army retains responsibility for cleanup of closed ranges (i.e., State-owned land not retained) pending an agreement with the State to allow the Army access for necessary inspection and management of any contaminated sites.
+Therefore, after expiration of the current lease, the Army would follow Federal law and regulations to determine how and when cleanup and restoration activities within the State-owned land not retained would occur under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) process, which is outside this EIS process.
 The Army would follow the CERCLA process in accordance with applicable DoD and Army regulations and processes.
 The CERCLA process includes phases such as preliminary assessment/site inspection, remedial investigation/feasibility study, remedial design/remedial action, and post-construction completion phases.
 The cleanup and restoration activities for State-owned lands not retained would be conducted after expiration of the current lease, and therefore, are not part of the Proposed Action and would be completed in accordance with applicable future requirements (i.e., requirements at the time those activities are initiated).
 These future requirements are not known.

-Future cleanup and restoration activities would be completed in accordance with applicable future requirements, which are not known and may include emerging contaminants that become known in the future.
 Due to these factors, all potential impacts for lease compliance actions and cleanup and restoration activities are not knowable.
-Assumptions have been made as described in Sections 2.3 and 3.1.3 of the EIS to characterize potential impacts, but the lease compliance actions and clean up and restoration activities may require further evaluation to determine if additional NEPA and HEPA analysis are required.
-Cleanup would likely fall under CERCLA, which has its own process outside this EIS process.
+Assumptions have been made as described in Sections 2.3 and 3.1.3 of the EIS to characterize potential impacts, but the lease compliance actions may require further evaluation to determine if additional NEPA and HEPA analysis are required.